OceanDataTools/openvdm_portoffice/INSTALL.md

 ## Install Guide

-At the time of this writing OpenVDMv2 - Port Office was built and tested against the Ubuntu 20.04 LTS operating system.
+At the time of this writing OpenVDM - Port Office was built and tested against the Ubuntu 20.04 LTS operating system.
 It may be possible to build against other linux-based operating systems however for the purposes of this guide the instructions will assume Ubuntu 20.04 LTS is used.

 ### Operating System
 Goto <https://www.ubuntu.com/download>